 - Vanilla: As an option, you can add vanilla beans previously infused in the cream or pure vanilla extract to flavor the caramel.

-How to make Homemade Salted Caramel Sauce
+How to make Salted butter Caramel Sauce

-- Heat over medium-high stirring constantly until the sugar cooks and is completely melted and turns to a deep amber color.
+Step 1: Place granulated sugar in a medium saucepan and heat over medium-high stirring constantly until the sugar cooks and is completely melted and turns to a deep amber color.

-- Add the semi-salted butter or unsalted butter cut into pieces to the saucepan containing the melted sugar mixture.
+Step 2: Add the semi-salted butter or unsalted butter cut into pieces to the saucepan containing the melted sugar mixture and mix with a wooden spoon until you obtain a homogeneous mixture.

-- Add sea salt for a more salty caramel sauce or if using unsalted butter.
+Step 3: Add sea salt for a more salty caramel sauce or if using unsalted butter.

-- Reduce heat to low and cook the caramel for 3-4 more minutes, stirring occasionally, until the caramel thickens with a smooth consistency.
+Step 4: Add the room temperature cream in 2-3 additions while stirring vigorously with a wooden spoon and reduce heat to low and cook the caramel for 3-4 more minutes, stirring occasionally, until the caramel thickens with a smooth consistency.

-- Place the salted butter caramel in a glass jar with a lid and keep it at room temperature.
+Step 5: Place the salted butter caramel in a glass jar with a lid and keep it at room temperature.

 Serving Suggestions

-As a topping for buttermilk pancakes, waffles, French crepes, on a New York Style cheesecake, in apple desserts, like an apple galette, an apple pie, puff pastry apple tart, apple crisp pie, French apple tart.
+- As a topping for buttermilk pancakes, waffles, French crepes, on a New York Style cheesecake, in apple desserts, like an apple galette, an apple pie, puff pastry apple tart, apple crisp pie, French apple tart.

-As a filling in a tart like in my chocolate tartlets, in a layer cake, to fill macarons,
+- As a filling in a tart like in my chocolate tartlets, in a layer cake, to fill macarons,

 >> In the refrigerator its texture will become firmer, you will have to warm it up a bit in the microwave before using it.